 Sync to add Windows 11 to the Products List

-You can now go back to the Software update node and navigate to All software updates initiate a manual Software update sync.
+You can now go back to the Software update node and navigate to All software updates to initiate a manual Software update sync.
 You will need to perform the sync twice to get Windows 11 updates/patches in the console.

 During the first WSUS sync from the All Software Updates node, you will see Windows 11 product is getting added to the products list.
 You can check with the keyword Requested categories to find out whether the Windows 11 category is added or not.